bimdata/documentation-old/doc_sphinx/concepts/ifc.rst

 IFC
 ===

+..
+    excerpt
+        After being uploaded, the IFC will be processed on our servers. endexcerpt

 BIMData API exposes a lot of tools for extract, update and manipulate information from `IFC files`_.

 Upload an IFC